zigster64/datastor.zig/README.md

 Datastor requires you to _provide your own serializer_ to read and write objects.

+## DANGER ZONE

+This code - and this README, are purely speculative at this point.

+I will be rewriting the README a dozen times, as the API evolves, and code starts to work.

+Feel free to follow along of course ... but its going to take time before I can post anything useful on this.

 ## What it does

 Datastor.zig provides an "Object Persistence" API for collections of Types, as pure Zig code.